langgenius/dify-docs/en/explore/chat.md

 <figure><img src="../.gitbook/assets/image (61).png" alt=""><figcaption></figcaption></figure>

-Chat supports the use of plugins and datasets.
+Chat supports the use of plugins and knowledge.

 ### Use plugins